quozd/awesome-dotnet/README.md

 * [NetMQ](https://github.com/zeromq/netmq) - NetMQ is 100% native C# port of ZeroMQ
 * [MassTransit](https://github.com/MassTransit/MassTransit) - MassTransit is lean service bus implementation for building loosely coupled applications using the .NET Framework.
 * [Rebus] (https://github.com/rebus-org/Rebus) - Rebus is a lean service bus implementation for .NET, similar in nature to NServiceBus and MassTransit, only leaner
+* [EasyNetQ](https://github.com/mikehadlow/EasyNetQ) - An easy to use .NET API for RabbitMQ

 ## Scheduling